Skip to content

 For further information, please see our Social, Emotional and Mental Health (SEMH) courses page to book a place on one of the termly awareness raising sessions.

-To sign up for the Restorative Approaches offer for your school or setting, please contact us.
+To sign up for the Restorative Approaches offer for your school or setting, please Contact SEND and Inclusion Service (EDC).

 Share this page